Large Language Models Could Be Rote Learners: Related Work

-The rapid advancement of LLMs has driven their expansion into diverse domains, necessitating robust and fair evaluation methodologies~\citep{zheng2023judging,Hu2025TrainingAL} and platforms~\citep{2023opencompass,chiang2024chatbot}.
-Among these, evaluating on MCQ benchmarks emerges as a widely adopted approach due to the ease of validation and standardized comparison across models~\citep{hendrycks2020measuring, wang2024mmlu, zhong2023agieval, huang2024c}.
+The rapid advancement of LLMs has driven their expansion into diverse domains, necessitating robust and fair evaluation methodologies~\cite{zheng2023judging,Hu2025TrainingAL} and platforms~\cite{2023opencompass,chiang2024chatbot}.
+Among these, evaluating on MCQ benchmarks emerges as a widely adopted approach due to the ease of validation and standardized comparison across models, including MMLU~\cite{hendrycks2020measuring}, a large-scale multi-task benchmark covering 57 subjects spanning STEM, humanities, social sciences, and professional disciplines, designed to assess general knowledge and reasoning ability; AGIEval~\cite{zhong2023agieval}, a human-centric benchmark constructed from real-world public examinations such as college entrance exams and certification tests, focusing on practical knowledge application and high-level cognitive skills; C-Eval~\cite{huang2024c}, a comprehensive Chinese multi-level evaluation suite covering middle school, high school, university, and professional domains, tailored for evaluating foundation models in Chinese understanding and reasoning; and MMLU-Pro~\cite{wang2024mmlu}, an enhanced version of MMLU that filters out simplistic questions and retains complex, model-challenging items to better measure robust high-order reasoning capacity.
 However, MCQ-based evaluations are not without limitations.
-Biases in LLM responses have been extensively studied~\citep{dai2024unifying}, revealing issues such as social biases~\citep{salewski2024context, liu2023investigating} and order sensitivity~\citep{akter2023depth}.
-To mitigate the latter, Pride~\citep{zheng2023large} estimates the option positional bias after option permutation.
-To examine mastery of knowledge,~\citet{zhao2023knowing} applies a hypothesis testing method and checks rephrased-context consistency for a given question.
-Benchmark contamination is arguably the most severe challenge for MCQ-based evaluations, which may result in misleadingly inflated performance~\citep{zhou2023don,li2024task}.
-To address this, prior studies have explored data filtering, frequently-updated test sets~\citep{white2025livebench}, and data perturbation~\citep{li2024perteval}.
+Biases in LLM responses have been extensively studied~\cite{dai2024unifying}, revealing issues such as social biases~\cite{salewski2024context, liu2023investigating} and order sensitivity~\cite{akter2023depth}.
+To mitigate the latter, PriDe~\cite{zheng2023large} estimates the option positional bias after option permutation.
+To examine mastery of knowledge, Zhao et al.~\cite{zhao2023knowing} apply a hypothesis testing method and check rephrased-context consistency for a given question.
+Benchmark contamination is arguably the most severe challenge for MCQ-based evaluations, which may result in misleadingly inflated performance~\cite{zhou2023don,li2024task}.
+To address this, prior studies have explored data filtering, frequently-updated test sets~\cite{white2025livebench}, and data perturbation~\cite{li2024perteval}, yet none of these can fundamentally resolve the issue.